 16. Sweet 16The “Sweet 16″ is one of the most significant birthdays for teenage girls, similar to a quinceñera.
 This number celebrates that special milestone and sets the stage for other “milestone ages” during the rest of the teen years.

 18. Coming of AgeThis age denotes when teens are considered adults.
-An alternative bingo-call nickname for this age is “now you can vote.”
+An alternative bingo sayings nickname for this age is “now you can vote.”

 19. Goodbye TeensAfter you hit your “Sweet 16″ and come of age at 18, you say goodbye to your teenage years before entering your 20s at age 19.
 This age is the last age reference in bingo calls until you reach the retirement numbers.